Grand Concourse (Bronx): Description

-The Grand Concourse's southern terminus is at 138th Street.
+The Grand Concourse's southern terminus is at East 138th Street.
 Shortly afterward, it merges with the entrance ramp to southbound Major Deegan Expressway (I-87), as well as the exit ramp from northbound I-87.
-The Grand Concourse continues as a divided eight-lane avenue, with two to three traffic lanes in each direction, until 161st Street.
+The Grand Concourse continues as a divided eight-lane avenue, with two to three traffic lanes in each direction, until East 161st Street.
 North of there, the service roads in each direction begin, and a unidirectional buffered bike lane runs on the left edge of either service road.
 The Grand Concourse is briefly a ten-lane boulevard with four roadways, two in each direction, until just south of 165th Street.
 There, the northbound and southbound inner roadways merge into a five-lane undivided roadway with two lanes in each direction and a left-turn lane and painted median in the center.
-The buffered bike lanes on each service road end at 171st Street, and conventional bike lanes start on the right lane of the respective service roads.
+The buffered bike lanes on each service road end at East 171st Street, and conventional bike lanes start on the right lane of the respective service roads.
 This configuration with three roadways (two service roads and one main road) continues north until Mosholu Parkway, where the Grand Concourse ends.
 At Fordham Road, the main road passes underneath in a grade-separated junction, while the service roads intersect with Fordham Road.